 - Foreshadowing: It's actually not hard to piece together that Lance as a pigeon is actually female.
 He suffers from mood swings, his feathers puff up when riled, and he has eyelashes.
 Of the last two characteristics, which does he share with the three pigeons that form his flock?

 - Frame-Up: Lance is framed as the perpetrator behind the drone attacks, and must fight to clear his name with Walter's help.

-- Freudian Excuse: Played with.
-While Killian is sympathetic in his motivation for hating Lance since he did care for his crew and got scarred, considering they were criminals it was rather justified what Lance did.
-Killian most surely goes to far when he attempts to kill all the spies in the world.
+- Freudian Excuse: Killian is sympathetic in his motivation for hating Lance since the spy slaughtered his whole crew and mangled his face — although granted, they were crooks.
+Killian most surely goes too far when he attempts to kill everyone in Lance's agency as a form of payback.

 - Frothy Mugs of Water: Averted, as it's made clear most of the drinks ordered or served are alcoholic.